Incoming Liberal Party leader Peter Dutton has shed his tough exterior to reveal a softer, creamier side, in an intimate interview with The Shovel.

 Dutton – who lives in Brisbane with his wife and two pomme noisettes – admitted the general public rarely got to see his more relaxed side.
 “They see me as the inflexible hard-man, but when I get home from work and take a long bath I really soften up.

 He said he didn’t let criticism get to him.
-“People say all sorts of things about me.
-But I have a thick, fibre-rich skin”.
+“People say all sorts of things about me – I often get roasted.
+But let me reassure you, I have a thick, fibre-rich skin”.